 The Basics of How to Buy Diamonds

-While buying diamonds, it is best to ensure that you know a bit about diamonds and the best way to understand diamonds is to understand diamond speak.
+When buying diamonds, it is best to ensure that you know a bit about diamonds, and the best way to understand diamonds is to understand diamond language.

-The most basic aspect of diamond speak is the 4Cs.
+The most basic aspect of diamond language is the 4Cs.

 Up until the mid-twentieth century, there was no standard way of judging diamonds.
 And in a rapidly growing industry at the time, a universal language was needed to communicate diamond quality among industry insiders and to diamond buyers.